 From the Hand in Hand Toolbox:

-Read how Listening Partnerships help parents trace triggers that get them mad
+Read how Listening Partnerships help parents, caregivers and educators trace triggers that cause us to feel angry and powerless.

 Learn the secret to handling your child’s tantrums